 Scope

-This policy applies to the use of portable space heaters in indoor settings (offices, workshops, etc.) within UW System buildings or other buildings used by UW System employees.
+This guidance applies to the use of portable space heaters in indoor settings (offices, workshops, etc.) within Universities of Wisconsin buildings or other buildings used by Universities of Wisconsin employees.

-This policy is meant to outline the minimum requirements for the use of portable indoor space heaters.
-Individual UW System campuses may use a campus-specific policy that meets the minimum requirement of this policy, and may set more stringent requirements.
+This guidance is meant to outline the minimum requirements for the use of portable indoor space heaters.
+Individual Universities of Wisconsin campuses may use a campus-specific policy that meets the minimum requirement of this policy, and may set more stringent requirements.

 The local fire inspector may further restrict use of portable indoor space heaters per local fire code or ordinance.

-This policy does NOT apply to the following:
+This guidance does NOT apply to the following:

 • The temporary use of portable heaters for construction, outdoor settings, or industrial/research support applications is outside the scope of this policy.
 Use in these circumstances should be governed by the work hazard planning process in place at the campus.